trast/tbdiff/README.md

 git-tbdiff: topic branch interdiff
 ==================================

+### 2-minute guide

 Installation:

     cp git-tbdiff.py /usr/local/bin/git-tbdiff
     # or anywhere else in $PATH, or in $(git --exec-path)

-If your system does not yet have a /usr/bin/python2 symlink (older systems would only have /usr/bin/python), you will need to edit the `#!` line.
+If your system does not yet have a `/usr/bin/python2` symlink (older systems would only have `/usr/bin/python`), you will need to edit the `#!` line.

 Usage: